ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/5-instance-groups/_index.md

 The curl command has to be on one line.
 Do _not_ forget or oversee the final slash at the end of the URL, it is relevant!
 {{% /notice %}}

-## Deactivating Automation Controller Instances
+## Deactivating automation controller instances

 While in the **INSTANCES GROUPS** overview in the web UI click the **INSTANCES** link for, say, the **dev** group.
 In the next view you’ll see a slide button next to each controller instance (only one in this case).